Point-of-care ultrasound is efficient. It is non-invasive. It is safe. And fortunately for everyone, it is becoming more and more ubiquitous.

 These days, ultrasound is broadly segmented into procedural and diagnostic applications, including:

-Compact ultrasound machines are also well-adapted to prehospital settings in remote areas and at the scene of an accident.
+Portable ultrasound machines are also well-adapted to prehospital settings in remote areas and at the scene of an accident.

 The eFAST exam (which looks for internal bleeding and punctured lungs) is commonly used in trauma bays around the world, and can be used to diagnose or rule out life-threatening conditions in pre-hospital settings.
 When symptoms yield inconclusive diagnosis, bedside ultrasound can offer insights into injuries not detected by physical examination and patient history alone.